awsdocs/amazon-rds-user-guide/doc_source/ssl-certificate-rotation-postgresql.md

 This query displays only the current connections at the time of the query\.
 The absence of results doesn't indicate that no applications are using SSL connections\.
 Other SSL connections might be established at a different time\.

-If you are using RDS PostgreSQL version 9\.3 or 9\.4 and `rds.force_ssl` is not set to `1` \(on\), then to determine whether your applications are connecting with SSL, you must enable the `log_connections` parameter\.
+If you are using RDS PostgreSQL version 9\.4 and `rds.force_ssl` is not set to `1` \(on\), then to determine whether your applications are connecting with SSL, you must enable the `log_connections` parameter\.
 This parameter logs SSL connection information when a client connects\.
 The following is an example of an SSL connection entry in the error log\.

 ```
 2018-04-19 10:19:20 UTC:123.45.67.8(6789):[unknown]@[unknown]:[17196]:LOG: connection received: host=123.45.67.8 port=12345